 To improve tick control around your home, remove weeds, keep your grass short, and dispose of lawn clippings right away.

 Harmful pests like fleas and ticks can be a nightmare to deal with as a pet parent.
-Keep your cat protected from disease and infection by staying up to date on your flea and tick knowledge and treatment.
+Keep your cat protected from this common health problem by staying up to date on your flea and tick knowledge and treatment.

 Protect your cat from fleas, ticks, and chewing lice with our vet-quality treatment.